The Gum Ball is in preparation for 2020! We hope to see you when it all goes down again... 24-26 April 2020!

 The Gum Ball has a reputation for inviting some of the country’s most popular acts to perform alongside their pick of the best emerging performers from around Australia and overseas.

-A bit of a "proving ground" you might say, where legends like Hoodoo Gurus, Tumbleweed, Red Gum and Custard play alongside artists on their way up, like The Preatures, Polish Club and King Gizzard & The Lizard Wizard.
+A bit of a "proving ground" you might say, where legends like Hoodoo Gurus, Polish Club, Magic Dirt, Tex Perkins, Tumbleweed, Red Gum, Sampa the Great and Custard play alongside artists on their way up, like The Preatures, and King Gizzard & The Lizard Wizard.

 The Gum Ball mixes musical genres and styles, from rock and soul, through to hip-hop, country and in between, over two stages, side by side, to create a flowing festival feast of music and dance, where you don't have to do much else other than reach into the esky for another tin.